YanHauw/JebHealth/README.md

 <h2>Technology Stack</h2>

-This project was bootstrapped with [React](https://github.com/facebook/create-react-app), and we used [Express](https://expressjs.com/en/guide/routing.html) to set up end points and methods that received stimulus from our React components and conveyed and retrieved information from our [MongoDB](http://mongodb.com) collections.
+This project was bootstrapped with [React](https://github.com/facebook/create-react-app), and used [Express](https://expressjs.com/en/guide/routing.html) to set up end points and methods that received stimulus from React components and conveyed and retrieved information from [MongoDB](http://mongodb.com) collections.